Showing posts with label disaster. Show all posts

 Reference: Barry, John M. 1997.
 Rising Tide: the Great Mississippi Flood of 1927 and How it Changed America, Simon & Schuster, New York.

 The following 1927 photographs were kindly loaned to me by a former coworker and life-long Vicksburg resident.
-They were taken by her father, Mr. Emil Menger.
+Her father, Mr. Emil Menger, took these photographs.
 Mr. Menger and his brothers regularly walked about four miles from Clay Street to Long Lake to fish.

 Mr. Emil Menger at Long Lake (northwest of Vicksburg in the flood plain of the Yazoo River).